Paradise Hills Native Garden, 6800 Potomac Street, San Diego, CA, 92139

 In 2017 a group of Southeastern San Diego community members began advocating for improving the covered landfill at Paradise Hills Community Park with a native plant demonstration garden.
-The proposal was met enthusiastically by the City of San Diego, but no funds were available.
+The proposal was met with interest by the City of San Diego, but no funds were available.

-So we founded Paradise Gardeners, a California Garden Clubs, Inc. club to apply for grants and obtain tax deductible funds to make it happen.
+So we founded Paradise Gardeners, a California Garden Clubs, Inc. member club, to apply for grants and obtain funding to make it happen.

-We need more volunteers for weeding, mulching, planting and planning – please contact us if you’re interested in this project.
+We need more volunteers for weeding, mulching, planting, maintenance and planning – please contact us if you’re interested in this project.
 Your membership and donations are also vital to the garden’s success!

-An Ethnobotany Garden will be installed to share information about the Kumeyaay Nation that lived in, and traveled about, our area.
-The plantings in this area will share the many ways the Kumeyaay used the plants for materials, food and medicine.
+The demonstration garden roughly follows the perimeter of the covered, 1960s era landfill, and is composed of three associated gardens— a pollinator garden, a native garden that includes a small stand of oaks (trees planted outside the landfill perimeter), and an ethnobotany garden.
+The ethnobotany garden provides information about the indigenous Kumeyaay Nation that has historically lived in, and traveled about, our area.
+The plantings in this area will share the many ways the Kumeyaay used the plants for materials, tools, food and medicine.